Gratchia/yang-mills-paper1-reproducibility/papers/submission/c5x-scipost-core-candidate-2026-08-06/c5x-manuscript-scipost-candidate.md

 ### Code and reproducibility availability

-The finite-dimensional verification scripts, wrapper, manifest structure, and numerical-result explanations are prepared as supplementary material.
-A public repository release should be finalized before journal submission, preferably at `https://github.com/Gratchia/yang-mills-paper1-reproducibility`, and the final manuscript should cite the exact release URL or archival DOI.
+The finite-dimensional verification scripts, wrapper, manifest structure, and numerical-result explanations are available in the public reproducibility repository at `https://github.com/Gratchia/yang-mills-paper1-reproducibility`.

 ### AI-assisted work disclosure